brunokunace/marazul.app/readme.md

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+Thank you for considering contributing to the Laravel framework and Bruno do #Overclock ;D.

 ## Security Vulnerabilities